Only a few things are known about Steed's family, not more than bits and pieces.

 The first auntie ever is mentioned in A Chorus of Frogs, an aunt in Rottingdean, a village near Brighton.

 He talks about aunties, such as Queenie in November Five, Emily in Game, False Witness and Pandora, Aunt Penelope in Dead Man's Treasure, aunties Flora and Clara are mentioned in Fog, Mrs. Sybil Peabody, who was very font of alcohol in Sense of History, Silent Dust and The £50.000 Breakfast, aunt Tibby in Lobster Quadrille and he had a great aunt on his mother's side, who was "ruthless with a knitting needle" (My Wildest Dream).

 Steed mentioned another auntie who tends to be avaricious in Escape in Time when he's looking at some photos of enemy agents.

-Some believe, that Steed looks a lot like his granny (The Girl From Auntie).
-Dr. Spender from Second Sight is an old friend of the Steed family and he's surprised that Steed has become a "Whitehall man".
+Some believe that Steed looks a lot like his granny (The Girl From Auntie).
+Dr. Spender from Second Sight is an old friend of the Steed family, and he is surprised that Steed has become a "Whitehall man".